dustinpfister/blog_posts/_posts/js-value-of.md

 ## 5 - Conclusion

 So the valueOf method can be used to define what a number value of an object should be.
 It can be called directly off of an object, however it is often not needed.
 More often then not it is a way to define number values with object properties that should be used in math expressions that will evaluate to a number rather than a string.

+The [valueOf method might come up when it comes to getting into the details of functional programing](https://blog.klipse.tech/javascript/2016/09/21/valueOf-js.html) the reason why is because when making what you might think is a pure function might not be when it comes to arrays containing objects that can have there valueOf methods mutated.
+However getting into pure functions might be a matter for another post.